 The Signal to Noise Award is a collaboration between Gilded Audio Design and UnionDocs which provides an opportunity for an audio project to come to life by awarding one applicant a production grant to pursue their project or series.
 The award celebrates creative work that synthesizes audio documentary and experimental sound design.

 The award includes: $5000 for production, production consultation and technical support from Gilded Audio Design, editorial consultation from the staff of UnionDocs, and a celebratory event at the UnionDocs space in Brooklyn.
-The winner will receive a free Hindenburg Journalist PRO license, and all applicants will receive a 6-month Hindenburg trial, plus a discount code towards the full license.
-The only requirements for the award are that the proposed project must use creative or experimental sound design to help support the message of the project and that all projects must have a “documentary” element (fiction or hybrid projects will be considered so long as there is a documentary element).
+The winner receives a free Hindenburg Journalist PRO license, and all applicants will receive a 6-month Hindenburg trial, plus a discount code towards the full license.
+The only requirements for the award are that the proposed project must use creative or experimental sound design to help support the message of the project and that all projects must have a “documentary” element.
+All styles of audio production are considered.

 Extended Techniques is a lecture series hosted at Gilded Audio Design’s studio intending to amplify creative audio production ideas by inviting a progressive artists and engineers to share their knowledge and demonstrate their methods.
 Through demonstration and discussion, our featured speakers will open the audience’s minds to new avenues of creation - connecting members of the audio community and fostering an attitude of sharing and co-operative professional development.